 A school safety assessment was conducted at Pomeroy Elementary in Santa Clara during the morning arrival.
-The school is located between El Sobrante Street and Pomeroy adjacent to Pomeroy Avenue.
+The school is located on Pomeroy Avenue at El Sobrante.
 The assessment included representatives from the City of Santa Clara, Santa Clara Unified School District (SCUSD) and Pomeroy PTA.